Standalone applications

 2007.
 Google has not yet stated what it will do with the product.

-Social networking service, where users can list their personal and
+service, where users can list their personal and

 professional information, create relationships amongst friends and join